DudeGuy42/fabricguy/README.md

 - For the moment I am using random actor ids via the hub.
 Ideally there is some sort of deterministic naming scheme.

 - When I resume: Add an endpoint to the user client to manage error messages.
+- In trying to use asynchronous enumerators on an IReliableDictionary, and failing again (compiler says the interface does not have the correct methods, even though they clearly do) I am just going to put this project on hiatus for the nth time.
+I'm convinced that it would probably be a very expensive service to run anyways.
+In the meantime, I am going to peruse other open-source alternatives for the larger project that I am working on.

 ## At the moment I have the following components:
 ### GuyStatefulServiceCore